-Students considering changing their Diploma or Degree program must provide formal written notification after discussion with either the Registrar or Academic Dean.
+Students considering changing their program of study must provide formal written notification after discussion with either the Registrar or Academic Dean.
 A \$100 fee applies to changes made in the final year of the program.
 See the Registrar for details.